- 100% independent information

 Pentaho is open source and relatively easy to use.
 It’s still a good idea to get assistance with the implementation of the BI tool.
 For example, answering questions such as ‘what resources do I want to open or which subscription should I choose?’
 The experts at Passionned Group have a lot of experience and can assist you in finding the right answers.

 Opening, analyzing, and reporting (visual) on Big data is a relatively new profession, called ‘data scientist’.
 These people are scarce and often not bound to a particular organization.
 Passionned Group interim managers can provide the right data scientist.
 Want to know more about it or do you have a specific request?
-Let us take care of it.
+Get in touch with us.

 Want to learn more about Pentaho or Business Intelligence in general?

-Passionned Group has, in addition to specific Pentaho BI services, also more generic services available in the form of Business Intelligence training and a knowledge base.
-We also offer support in the area of (selection) advice, when starting up a BI or Big Data project.
+In addition to specific Pentaho BI services, Passionned Group also has more generic services available in the form of Business Intelligence training and a knowledge base.
+We also offer support in the area of (selection) advice when starting up a BI or Big Data project.
 We help you to take the first steps and avoid major pitfalls.
 Please feel free to contact us if you want to know more about big data or when you have a big data project to develop within your organization.